jrichardson-rn/jrichardson-rn/README.md

 - 👀 I’m interested in ...
 LEARNING TO CODE LIKE A PRO
 - 🌱 I’m currently learning ...
 JAVASCRIPT
 - 💞️ I’m looking to collaborate on ...
 ANYHTHING
 - 📫 How to reach me ...
-JRICHARDSON18@YAHOO.COM { I THOUGHT I WOULD BE 18 FOREVER :(   }
+JRICHARDSON18@YAHOO.COM

 <!---
 jrichardson-rn/jrichardson-rn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.